Adopted. Abused. 5 Foster homes. Wrongly Accused. And Deported:

 When I stood in front of the Immigration Judge, he scolded: "You are not allowed in my country.
 This is my country.
 This is my land.
 I want you out of it."

 On November 4, 2009, I was deported back to Korea wearing only jeans and a T-shirt.
 I had only twenty dollars on me, I couldn't speak the language, and I didn’t know where to go.
 All forms of my identification and personal documents were confiscated.
 My escorts, four men and one woman dressed in civilian clothes, basically dropped me off at the Incheon Airport and left me there more than six thousand miles away from everything I knew for almost forty years.
 Again, I felt stranded in a foreign land.
 No longer able to speak the Korean language, I was scared and had no idea where to go.

 Thank you for listening and for your support,

 Excerpt from The "Unknown" Culture Club: Korean Adoptees, Then and Now

 Monte Haines is a brave contributor to 'The "Unknown" Culture Club: Korean Adoptees, Then and Now'.
 This collection serves as a tribute to transracially adopted people sent all over the world.
-The book validates the experiences of anyone who has been ridiculed or outright abused, but have found the will to survive, thrive and share their tale.
+The book validates the experiences of anyone who has been ridiculed or outright abused but has found the will to survive, thrive, and share their tale.